jjnether/obsidian_backup/jnetherton/DA/Active Orders/111321 - Camp Humphreys.md

 	- INRUSH = X5
 	- PHASE INRUSH RESTRAINT TIME ADDER = 1.7 s (asked for 1.75)

-Question:
-- Inrush timer only allows for 1 decimal, do you want 1.7 or 1.8? (asked for 1.75)

-MOVE ELLIE'S TABLES

 Notes on improvements for control cabinets:
 - Power supply difficult to access due to ethernet switch being mounted on left wall and blocking it
 	- Ethernet switch used to be mounted to swing frame, maybe better?